pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 ### Deleting a Tag Category

-With ManageIQ _Capablanca_ (CFME 5.5) we can now delete a tag category using the RESTful API:
+With ManageIQ _Capablanca_ (CloudForms Management Engine 5.5) we can now delete a tag category using the RESTful API:

 ```ruby
 require 'rest-client'